About the College

 The College of Fine Arts and Communications’ mission is to “teach the disciplines of art, communications, dance, design, music and theatre and media arts; explore these disciplines’ application to various media; and expand their civilizing influence on the human spirit.
 The college’s activities are founded on spiritual values.
 Each department strives for excellence and rigor in scholarship, performance and creative activity.
 The college seeks a balance among these areas of endeavor that offers students a diverse education in preparation for professional contributions and a lifetime of service to humankind.”

-President Kevin J. Worthen announced a university-wide initiative focused on inspired learning in August 2016.
+President Kevin J. Worthen announced a university-wide initiative focused on inspiring learning in August 2016.
 Inspired learning encompasses three sections—mentoring, innovative teaching and experiential learning.
 Experiential Learning allows students to have both educational and meaningful experiences outside of the classroom through internships, studying abroad, performances, field studies, touring and service projects.
 These experiences deepen learning and lead to inspiration.

 Faith + Works